 MONTAGNE: And does new study suggest any new treatments?

-Dr. PETERSON: The real excitement of this kind of translational research is that with an agent we can target therapies specifically for that group of patients that is infected.
+D: The real excitement of this kind of translational research is that with an agent we can target therapies specifically for that group of patients that is infected.
 There are antiretroviral drugs that should be potentially effective.
 And we know now, a target that we can go after in terms of immune stimulation and in terms of antiviral therapy, and that's really the first time in Chronic Fatigue Syndrome that this has been possible.

 MONTAGNE: So, that's really good news.

-Dr. PETERSON: It's super good news.
+D: It's super good news.

 MONTAGNE: You now know what is associated with Chronic Fatigue Syndrome.
 Does it tell you how someone gets it?

-Dr. PETERSON: It's an excellent question, because I think it's required probably to be a genetic predisposition like there are for most diseases.
+D: It's an excellent question, because I think it's required probably to be a genetic predisposition like there are for most diseases.
 And then there has to be the infectious agent and then a combination of host factors, probably immune factors, et cetera, that propagate the disease.

-And there's many other questions, of course, that arise: should the blood supply be screened; what does this virus lead to in patients who have it 20 or 30 years; can it be prevented; can there be a vaccine?
+MONTAGNE: should the blood supply be screened; what does this virus lead to in patients who have it 20 or 30 years; can it be prevented; can there be a vaccine?
 All the questions that come up in retrovirology.

 MONTAGNE: Dr. Peterson, thank you very much.

-Dr. PETERSON: My pleasure.
+D: My pleasure.
 Thank you for the courtesy.